deathworlders/online/content/books/deathworlders/chapter-85-the-reclaiming.md

 By the end of the day, Moiki could barely stand. *Everything* was beat to hell and screaming for rest.
 But they got the job done faster than he’d have ever thought possible.
 He was so *shattered* by the end that Daar himself took pity, and carried him to his nest bed at shift end.

 “It’s late out,” he noted.
-“Be easier if..do y’all mind if I spend th’ night?”
+“Be easier if...do y’all mind if I spend th’ night?”

 What could they do but agree in dumbfounded amazement?
 Nobody had any energy for any post-work play though, which he sensed immediately.
 If he was disappointed, he didn’t let on.
 Instead, he made himself a nest in the center of the room, and invited everyone to join him.